Episode 12 – Super Easy Stress Management Tips And Tricks

 - Any sport that requires fast-paced action, teamwork and focus.

 Tip #5 – Talk it out

-Find someone (ideally not a friend or family member) – coach, mentor, counsellor, to help you work through your situation or problems.
-The beauty of this setup is your mentor, counsellor or psychologist can help to break your situation down into bite size chunks so you can prioritise and plan with clarity.
+Find someone (ideally not a friend or family member) – coach, mentor, counselor, to help you work through your situation or problems.
+The beauty of this setup is your mentor, counselor or psychologist can help to break your situation down into bite-size chunks so you can prioritise and plan with clarity.

 Some good questions to start your conversation off are: